More American farmers are filing for bankruptcy. Here’s why

 The number of filings remains lower than in the 2010s, when farm bankruptcy filings exceeded 500 in some years.

-But Joe Mahon, an economist at the Federal Reserve Bank of Minneapolis, said farm bankruptcies could creep back up to those high levels.
+But Joe Mahon, an economist at the Federal Reserve Bank of Minneapolis, said earlier this month that farm bankruptcies could creep back up to those high levels.

 “The commonality between what we're seeing right now and what we saw in the latter half of the last decade is sort of a prolonged period of strain on incomes starting to eat into savings,” Mahon said.
 “That ends up resulting in a financial picture that causes more producers to look into filing for bankruptcy.”